‘I-65 killer’ identified through investigative genealogy after more than 30 years - NewsBreak

 Sometime after that, she was forced from the motel and into a car for the last ride of her life.

 Gilbert’s body was found less than two hours later on County Road 150 West just northwest of Brookston in White County.
-That’s a little more than a one-hour drive from where Peggy Gill was killed in Merrillville, if driving on I-65.
+That’s a little more than a one-hour drive from where Peggy Gill was killed in Merrillville if you take I-65.

 Gilbert had been shot three times and was also sexually assaulted.